sgg/brokaw/README.md

 # Brokaw 📰

-Brokaw is a modern Usenet library for the modern Usenet user (There are dozens of us!
+Brokaw is a modern Usenet library for the modern Usenet user (there are dozens of us!
 Dozens!).

-This project is still in early development and provides are **no guarantees about stability**.
+This project is still in early development and provides **no guarantees about stability**.

+Brokaw aims to mostly implement [RFC 3977](https://tools.ietf.org/html/rfc3977) and several popular extensions.

 ## Getting Started (TODO)